What Is Sleep Apnea?

 - And more

-Because sleep apnea is also associated with low-quality slumber, it also increases your risk of experiencing an accident when driving or on the job.
-In rare cases, children and teens may have sleep apnea and experience poor school performance.
+Because this condition is also associated with low-quality slumber, it also increases your risk of experiencing an accident when driving or on the job.

 The most widely used treatment for obstructive sleep apnea is a continuous positive airway pressure machine (CPAP machine).
 CPAP machines take the air in your bedroom and pressurize it.
 Next, the air is pushed through tubes and into a mask on your face.
 Because it’s supplying you with a steady flow of air, it can help prevent your tongue and uvula from moving into your airway and stopping you from breathing properly.